ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 You can automate frequency, gain, Q value, dynamic threshold, knee width, attack, and release parameters.
 Attention:

-> The modulation speed of automation is not less than 1000 times per second, but much slower than once per sample.
+> The modulation speed of automation is once per block.
+However, the filter parameters (`Freq`, `Gain`, and `Q`) modulation changes filter states per sample.
 >
 > When the plugin window is open, filter parameter modulation may cause interface lag.
->
-> The plugin does not smooth modulation internally.
-Therefore, extremely fast modulation and modulation of other parameters may cause noise.
 >
 > When you modulate multiple filters, DO NOT select them on the spectrum.